emacsorphanage/quickrun/README.md

 :description

 Description of this command.
-This parameter is used in `anything-quickrun`
+This parameter is used in `anything-quickrun` or `helm-quickrun`

 Format of Command-Alist